 Or they may say it is “worth less” than you or your attorney thinks.
 In that case, you should consider this option when struggling to negotiate an insurance settlement for a car accident.
 Using small claims court allows you to settle insurance disputes legally not just for car accidents.

-The idea is to skip a car accident lawyer and avoid regular court cases with a value that slips between the cracks of filing the lawsuit in common court.
+The idea behind small claims court is to skip a car accident lawyer and avoid regular court cases with a value that slips between the cracks of filing the lawsuit in common court.
 Most of all, you don’t pay an attorney’s fee for fighting the insurance company on your own.
-So instead of taking the offer, you can fight the insurer.
+So instead of taking the claims adjuster’s offer, you can oppose the insurer.

 Advantage 1: Small Claims Court Sets Grounds For a Bad Faith Lawsuit

-One advantage of filing a soft tissue small claims case is leverage.
+One advantage of filing a soft tissue small claims court case is leverage against the insurance company.
 The defendant gets no attorney, and neither do you, the plaintiff.
 Because of the suit, the defendant must prosecute their case with the insurance company pulling the strings.
 And this is because the insurer refused a reasonable settlement.

-Insurance companies have a duty to settle claims reasonably.
-But they try and settle for MUCH lower than they are worth.
+Insurance companies must settle insurance claims reasonably.
+But they try and pay for MUCH lower than they are worth.
 They know personal injury attorneys will have to file a lawsuit (about $600).
 And our Los Angeles car accident attorney must propound and respond to written discovery (10-25 hours).
 After that, we take depositions ($1000 plus driving, travel, etc.).

-Their attitude [the insco] is “whatever.”
-So if they refuse a reasonable settlement, they are open to a bad-faith lawsuit, even for a minor car accident.
-This happens if a judgment exceeds the coverage.
+The insurance company has an attitude of “whatever.”
+So if the insurance company refuses the victim a reasonable settlement, they are open to a bad-faith lawsuit, even for a minor car accident.
+This happens if a judgment exceeds coverage afforded by the insurance company.
 That is when the defendant can sue their insurer.
-Bad faith law deals with cases like that.
+Lousy faith law deals with cases like that.

 Costs & Credit Risks

-The damaged credit score is a potential issue.
-And that definitely can force these die-hard insurance adjusters to pay for your car accident insurance claims.
-They would instead screw the guy who just stands in line and does nothing.
+And that legal procedure just gave you leverage over the insurance adjuster.
+So that definitely can force these die-hard insurance adjusters to pay for your car accident insurance claims.
+They would instead screw the guy who stands in line and does nothing, accepting the lowball offer.
 They typically are clock punchers.
-So make em work.
+So make them work.

-If no insurance with a duty to defend, the max amount the plaintiff can win is $10 thousand dollars for car accidents.
-And this is how small civil disputes resolve.
+If no insurance policy exists with a duty to defend, the max amount the plaintiff can win is $10 thousand dollars for car accidents and other civil claims.
+And this is how minor civil disputes resolve.
 But again, this involves a small sum of money.
 And it gets heard in the county court, civil division.

 As an individual you can sue for damages for bodily injuries resulting from an auto accident if your claim is for $10,000 or less, a $7,500 limit applies if a defendant is covered by an automobile insurance policy that includes a duty to defend.
 (Source).